miro07/Pairs-Trading-primitive-automated-system/README.md

-main: here you can find an implementation using my manually built class (ClassTrade).you may have some problems with it because of multi requests, but i am continually working to fix all problems and improve its performance.
+main: here you can find an implementation using my manually built class (ClassTrade).